ncharriere/Genome_annotation/README.md

 ## Report
 The report contains the key results and representative figures, accompanied by brief explanations of the observations and the tools or scripts used to generate them.

+## Acknowledgements
+I would like to thank the course instructors and teaching assistants for their guidance and support throughout this project.